dejbug/dejbug.github.io/index.md

 # Carnival Dogs Consume The Lines

 Men don't get tired.
 Men get exhausted.
 But I think I've done enough today.
 I was close to crying at one point.
 But no, men don't cry, men weep.
 I was close to weeping.
-Today, I guess, I was built too close to water as the germans say.
+Today, I guess, I was built too close to water as the Germans say.
 Don't mention the war.
 What else.
 I binged through season three of Lower Decks because it was going behind Prime's paywall soon.
 I didn't find a single flaw with it.
 I really enjoyed it and also the fact that I had caught it just in time.
 Oh!
 And.
 I got a text from a stranger today.
 It was either a phishing attempt or it was somebody of substance who was to get me out of my solipsistic/idiotic funk and into a grand new future life of purpose and reward.
 But do go ahead and guess.

 ! header = block